-Sustainable Materials: Khadi Cotton
+Sustainable Materials: Khadi

 In the fashion industry, there has been an increasing number of new material terms being thrown around, many of which claim to make the particular clothing ‘more sustainable’.
 However, with the rise in greenwashing, it can be confusing for consumers to know which materials are actually sustainable and have a low impact on the environment.
 We want to change that.